-- Data on deaths in CCM are likely under-reported as this event may occur after the completion of public health follow up of cases.
-Cases that died after follow-up was completed may not be captured in CCM. - For surveillance purposes, a COVID-19 death is defined as a death resulting from a clinically compatible illness in a confirmed COVID-19 case, unless there is a clear alternative cause of death that cannot be related to COVID-19 (e.g., trauma).
-There should be no period of complete recovery between the illness and the reported death. - Deaths are determined by using the Outcome and Type of Death fields in CCM.
-COVID-19 deaths are counted where the Outcome value is 'Fatal' and the Type of Death value is not 'DOPHS was unrelated to cause of death' or 'Under PHU Review'. - COVID-19 deaths are placed in time using the 'Date of Death' field in CCM. - If the date of death is missing, the outcome date field is used as a proxy.
-When there is no outcome date to serve as a proxy, then the case reported date is used. - COVID-19 deaths in cases 0 to 19 years of age are not stratified by public health unit due to concerns regarding small counts of this sub-population, particularly in smaller health units. - Historical COVID-19 outcome data between January 15, 2020 to March 31, 2023 have been updated as part of ongoing provincial data quality initiatives.
+- Data on deaths from CCM (up to June 1, 2024) and iPHIS (after June 1, 2024) are likely underreported as this event may occur after the completion of public health follow up of cases.
+Cases that died after follow-up was completed may not be captured in CCM or iPHIS. - For surveillance purposes, a COVID-19 death is defined as a death resulting from a clinically compatible illness in a confirmed COVID-19 case, unless there is a clear alternative cause of death that cannot be related to COVID-19 (e.g., trauma).
+There should be no period of complete recovery between the illness and the reported death. - Deaths are determined by using the Outcome and Type of Death fields in CCM or iPHIS.
+COVID-19 deaths are counted where the Outcome value is 'Fatal' and the Type of Death value is not 'DOPHS was unrelated to cause of death', 'Reportable disease was unrelated to cause of death' or 'Under PHU Review'. - COVID-19 deaths are placed in time using the 'Date of Death' field in CCM or the 'Outcome Date' field in iPHIS. - If the date of death is missing in CCM, the outcome date field in CCM is used as a proxy.
+When there is no outcome date in either CCM or iPHIS, then the case reported date is used. - COVID-19 deaths in cases 0 to 19 years of age are not stratified by public health unit due to concerns regarding small counts of this sub-population, particularly in smaller health units. - Historical COVID-19 outcome data between January 15, 2020 to March 31, 2023 were updated as part of a provincial data quality initiative.
 As a result, changes to historical COVID-19 cases and deaths were included in this tool as of December 1, 2023.